pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

         x.size()
         >>> torch.Size([32, 21])

-You can learn more about the internal batching procedure of PyTorch Geometric, *e.g.*, how to modify its behaviour, `here <https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html>`_.
+You can learn more about the internal batching procedure of PyG, *e.g.*, how to modify its behaviour, `here <https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html>`_.
 For documentation of scatter operations, we refer the interested reader to the :obj:`torch-scatter` `documentation <https://pytorch-scatter.readthedocs.io>`_.

 Data Transforms
 ---------------

 Transforms are a common way in :obj:`torchvision` to transform images and perform augmentation.
-PyTorch Geometric comes with its own transforms, which expect a :class:`~torch_geometric.data.Data` object as input and return a new transformed :class:`~torch_geometric.data.Data` object.
+PyG comes with its own transforms, which expect a :class:`~torch_geometric.data.Data` object as input and return a new transformed :class:`~torch_geometric.data.Data` object.
 Transforms can be chained together using :class:`torch_geometric.transforms.Compose` and are applied before saving a processed dataset on disk (:obj:`pre_transform`) or before accessing a graph in a dataset (:obj:`transform`).

 Let's look at an example, where we apply transforms on the ShapeNet dataset (containing 17,000 3D shape point clouds and per point labels from 16 shape categories).